briankoser/sfc-listeners-guide/episodes/0173-notes-from-comic-con-and-other-news.md

 {% benIsRight ben_is_right[1] %}

-{% timeLink {url:podcast_file_url, t:'39:46'} %} Take That, Science: politician admits to having an affair and love child with an alien
+{% timeLink {url:podcast_file_url, t:'39:46'} %} Take That, Science: Politician admits to having an affair and love child with an alien

 <div class="quote">
   {% timeLink {url:podcast_file_url, t:'41:28'} %}